 The majority of this is due to human-generated greenhouse gasses that are causing the planet to warm much faster than it would otherwise.
 The larger the human population is, the more greenhouse gasses we will be creating, making it even more difficult or even impossible to reverse.

 Right now, if we destroy our planet, we will have nowhere else to go.
-If the human population continues to grow unchecked, the Earth will no longer be able to sustain us.
+If the human population continues to grow unchecked, the effects of overpopulation on the environment will leave us with a planet no longer be able to sustain us.